Bar Kupershtein: Captivity

-In July 2025 Kupershtein family and the family of hostage Maxim Herkin released a video showing the two that had been published by Hamas three months prior.
-In the clip the two are recorded stating, "We are dying here with a pulse, we don't feel human,....We are again 30 meters underground."
+In July 2025 the Kupershtein family and the family of hostage Maxim Herkin released a video showing the two that had been released by Hamas three months prior.
+In the clip the two are recorded stating, "We are dying here with a pulse, we don't feel human...
+We are again 30 meters underground."

-In a interview following his release from Gaza on October 13th 2025, Kupershtein described the psychological warfare and physical abuse he endured in captivity, which included torture and apparent intentional starvation.
-“I remember there were days when there was food for them, and we had none.
-They just didn’t bring any for us,” Kupershtein has said since his release.
-Kupershtein also noted a difference in his and other hostages physical conditions compared to their Hamas captors.
-Noting in the interview that while the captors did not eat in front of them, the hostages could see from their weight and bodies.“We were getting smaller, and they were getting bigger,” he said.
+In an interview following his release from Gaza on October 13, 2025, Kupershtein described the psychological warfare and physical abuse he endured in captivity, which included torture and starvation.
+"I remember there were days when there was food for them, and we had none.
+They just didn't bring any for us," Kupershtein said following his release.
+He noted that relative to his captors, "We were getting smaller, and they were getting bigger."

 A week after his capture, his kidnappers took him into a room and tortured him.
 "After a week, I remember they took me to their room, tied me up, of course.
 When I entered, I got two hard slaps to the face, real ones.
 I fell to the floor immediately.
-They dragged me by my legs across the whole room, stomping on me and humiliating me as much as they could," he said to KAN, the Israeli Public Broadcasting corporation.
+They dragged me by my legs across the whole room, stomping on me and humiliating me as much as they could," he said in an interview.